top of page

 American Water – the parent company for Pennsylvania American Water

-Both companies are seeking aggressive earnings growth through acquisition.
-This is not surprising because as regulated companies their earnings (future link) are a direct function of their investment.
+Both companies are seeking aggressive earnings growth through acquisition and infrastructure renewal.
+This is not surprising because as regulated companies their annual earnings are a direct percentage of their investment.
 The more they invest, the greater their profits.
 Therefore, their strategy is to grow their investment base.
-Acquiring nonprofit municipal water and sewer systems is a key part of their strategy.
+One element of investment growth is infrastructure renewal.
+Pennsylvania is a prime example for both companies for their water business (LINK).
+The second major element is acquiring nonprofit municipal water and sewer systems.
+In Pennsylvania most of the acquisition activity has been for sewer systems (LINK).

 Essential Utilities